 Below is a table to quickly understand the nutrients in one cup of raw cauliflower (100g)

 Can chickens eat cauliflower cheese?

-We have mentioned that salt is not suitable for your chickens.
+We have mentioned that salt is not suitable for chickens.
 Hence, this question is that it is not advisable to feed your chickens cauliflower cheese.
 Cheese comprises a high quantity of fats and salts, which is not a healthy treat for your chickens.

 You may allow your chickens to taste this treat, but we highly oppose feeding them this treat.
 Too much amount of it will only affect their digestive system.

-We have answered your question, “Can chickens eat cauliflower?”. you may now include it on your list of vegetables and fruits as a treat that is safe for your chickens.
+We have answered your question, “Can chickens eat cauliflower?”.
+You may now include it on your list of vegetables and fruits as a treat that is safe for your chickens.
 Just make sure cauliflower is being moderately fed to your chickens to avoid them suffering from indigestion.

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
 He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.